Dispatches from our Community: Stimulus Misses Those Who Need it Most

 Using data from our own research, we estimate that 10-15% of low-income households—those who need the extra cash the most—will miss out on the stimulus payments.
 These families aren’t required to file their taxes because their household income is less than $24,400, making access to stimulus payments a lot harder.
 As many as 110,000 households could miss out on payments of $1,200 for every adult and $500 for every child in the household.
 And, if family of four at the poverty line doesn’t file, they’ll also be missing out on receiving existing tax credits like the Earned Income Tax Credit (EITC) and Child Tax Credits, which would total$6,413.

-In an effort to ensure as many people as possible gain access to these cash payments, we are moving quickly to leverage existing partnerships and government initiatives:
+In April 2020, in an effort to ensure as many people as possible gained access to these cash payments, we leveraged existing partnerships and government initiatives:

 Filing taxes gives low-income families access to more than just this stimulus payment, but to other existing tax credits as well.
 Prior to COVID-19, our partnership with the Economic Security Project was focused on increasing the uptake of the EITC as it has proven to be one of the most effective anti-poverty interventions in American economic policy.
 Yet, the current EITC lets too many Americans –and Californians –fall through the cracks.
 This partnership is now even more critical—by increasing the number of low-income workers filing taxes, more workers will be able to access federal and state tax credits an ongoing basis, while also making them eligible for this type of one-time payment in the future.